 As this system departs, a cold front should push to the Gulf on Friday, resetting the moisture regime.
 After that, models have been having trouble locking in on what pattern will follow.
 Indications have ranged from a deep central US trough (meaning eastern US severe weather) to a southern-stream jet similar to what we saw in April (which would indicate southern Texas/Dixie severe storms).
 It's simply too soon to have much of an idea on what to expect during this period until the models can settle down.
 At any rate, the Plains moisture fetch will likely need a few days to recover, consequently, it's unlikely that a Plains trip will continue into or begin during the May 10-15 period.

-The following table charts the probabilities for a Plains chase expedition taking place for the date ranges shown:
+The following table charts the probabilities for a Plains weather expedition taking place for the date ranges shown:

-|2019 Plains Chase Expeditions - Probabilities as of May 4|
+|2019 Plains Storm Expeditions - Probabilities as of May 4|